tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

     @include m.invert(20px, 20px, #f06);
 }
 ```
-or completely disregard a namespace by not defining one with `@use "<URL>" as *`.
+or completely disregard a namespace by not defining one with `@use "<URL>" as *;`.
 This makes it so you can reference loaded members without a namespace and dot notation, just as you would if they were defined in the same file.

-Note: (only do this if you know there won't be any naming conflicts with other loaded members)
+Only do this if you know there won't be any naming conflicts with other loaded members.

 ```scss
 @use "./mixins/" as *;